krauseannelize/notes-google-data-analytics-prof/5-Analyze-Data-to-Answer-Questions/2-Format-and-adjust-data.md

 ```

 To avoid errors in the event of a failed query, use the SAFE_CAST function in BigQuery which will return a value of Null instead of an error when a query fails.
 The syntax for SAFE_CAST is the same as for CAST.
 Other SQL distributions often have their own functions or variations for safe casting, such as TRY_CAST in SQL Server and Azure SQL Database.

+Other SQL conversion functions are:

+- COERCION to work with big number
+- UNIX_DATE returns the number of days that have passed since 1 January 1970 and is used to compare and work with dates across multiple timezones

 ---